Kitty Leroy: Biography

 Kitty evidently had a child, or possibly two.
 Some reports state that when she left her first husband, Captain Lewis, she took her son with her, and that this son now resided in Los Angeles.

 The murder was widely reported, and Kitty Leroy's life, and death, were mythologized.
 Legends supposedly relating her actions and wild escapades quickly sprung up, spread, and endured.

 There are many stories and legends about Kitty, such as that she was a skilled trick shooter and talented knife-thrower, and that she would dress in unusual, "gypsy-like" clothing.

 For instance, one legend claims that, before coming to Black Hills, she and her second husband headed to California, where they hoped to open their own saloon.
 Somewhere along the line, she left him for another man, marrying for a third time.
 However, this marriage was extremely short-lived.
 According to an unconfirmed legend, the two became involved in an argument, during which she challenged him to a gunfight.
 When he refused to fight her because she was a woman, she changed into men's clothing and challenged him again.
 When she drew her gun, he did not, and she shot him.
 As he did not die right away, she called for a preacher and the two were married.
 He died within a few days.

 Another legend states that she married for a fourth time to a Prussian prospector.
 However, when his money ran out, they began to argue often.
 She hit him over the head with a bottle one night and threw him out, ending the relationship.

 On the night of December 6, 1877, Curley shot and killed Leroy in the Lone Star Saloon, then turned the gun on himself and committed suicide. then buried together.
-The January 7, 1878 issue of the Black Hills Daily Times of Deadwood, under "City and Vicinity", reported:

-The estate of Kitty Curley upon appraisment, amounted to $650.
-More than one-half of which is c[l]aimed by and allowed to Kitty Donally, and the expenses have doubtless consumed the balance.
-P.H.
-Earley has been appointed trustee or guardian for the child.